nfq-technologies/sylius-omnisend-plugin/docs/test_plan.md

   "categoryID": "Taxon"
 }
 ```
-- On taxon update in amdin area, data should be send to Omnisend
+- On taxon update in admin area, data should be send to Omnisend

 /v3/categories/Taxon